AdamISZ/aut-ct/docs/protocol-utxo.md

 Then create the AUT-CT token with an execution of the algorithm:
 Input: (utxo U, pubkey P, private key x, keyset S, application-label lA, context-label lC, user-label lU)

-Note that the *Curve Tree* object is constructed as an intermediate step of the proving algorithm.
+Note that the *Curve Tree* object is constructed as an pre-processing step of the proving algorithm.
 That this Tree is unambiguously defined by the "keyset" is explained in Appendix 1.

 Output `proof`: a single binary string.
 The typical size is 3kB.